 Need to hire a location scout?
 Contact us at [email protected] and we can provide you with some names from our Crew & Services Roster.

-Looking for homes?
+to film in?
 The New England Real Estate Network

-MLS is a good resource to see what homes are out there.
-This is not a listing of properties available for filming.
+.
 However, past projects have inquired with real estate agents and arranged to film with the permission of the property owners.

 There are no laws specific to youth employment and the entertainment industry in New Hampshire.
 New Hampshire’s laws regarding general youth employment also apply to film and digital media projects.
 You can read the full text of NH’s Youth Employment Law.
 Please note that “casual work” is defined as employment that is no more than 3 calendar days for any one employer.
 You can contact the New Hampshire Department of Labor at 603-271-3176.

 ABOUT NEW HAMPSHIRE

 Where do I find more information about New Hampshire?